ForumViriumHelsinki/OLMap/README.md

-# CityLogistics
+# Open Logistics Map - OLMap
-Proof of concept app for last mile city logistics
+App for collecting and discussing geospatial features important for last mile city logistics (entrances, steps, gates, barriers etc.) and modeling them for inclusion in OpenStreetMap.

 ## Installation

 **Prerequisites**:
 * Python 3.7 with pip
 * Node.js 13.3 with ./node_modules/.bin in the PATH
-* Postgres with a db available as configured in django_server/city_logistics/settings.py
+* Postgres with a db available as configured in django_server/olmap_config/settings.py

 In project root: